Netflix/mantis/docs/docs/concepts.md

 The Master is built using [Akka](https://akka.io/) principles, where each Job Cluster, Job etc are modelled as Actors.
 For scheduling of resources Mantis relies on the Mesos Framework The Master registers itself as a [Mesos Framework](https://mesos.apache.org/).
-It receives resource offers from Mesos and uses [Fenzo](https://github.com/Netflix/Fenzo/) to optimally match tasks to these offers.
+It receives resource offers from Mesos and uses [Fenzo](https://github.com/Netflix/Fenzo/) to optimally match workers to these offers.

 ## Mantis API